Pages

 A very good Medicine to strengthen those that are in the Same Condition

-An approved Remedy for e Ricketts
+An approved Remedy for the Ricketts

-Take Oven, beat them to powder, & giue hereof unto e Child in 2 or 3 spoonfulls of beer soe much of e powder as will lye upon a groat: this doe morn ing; and afternoon about an houre before meal and with in a short time e party affected will find ease and cure: Probat,
+Take the Livers of Young Rooks dry them in an Oven, beat them to powder, & giue hereof unto the Child in 2 or 3 spoonfulls of beer soe much of the powder as will lye upon a groat: this doe morn ing; and afternoon about an houre before meal and with in a short time the party affected will find ease and cure: Probat,

-Rp Anny seeds two Ounces Cinamon half an Ounce 2 ounces of White sugar candy 2 pennyworth of Saunders 1 pound of e Raisons o'th Sunn Liverwort one handfull of Spere Mints one handfull browne Sage half a handfull of Hysope halfhandfull Of Orgon an handfull
+Rp Anny seeds two Ounces Cinamon half an Ounce 2 ounces of White sugar candy 2 pennyworth of Saunders 1 pound of the Raisons o'th Sunn Liverwort one handfull of Spere Mints one handfull browne Sage half a handfull of Hysope halfhandfull Of Orgon an handfull